vmware-tanzu/tanzu-cli/docs/dev/main.md

 The names of the directories for the plugins, catalog cache and local plugin discovery (`<XDG_DATA_HOME>/_tanzu-cli, $HOME/.cache/_tanzu,
-$HOME/.config/_tanzu-plugins`) are all directories prefixed with '_' for now, so as not to conflict with their nonprefixed counterparts
+$HOME/.config/_tanzu-plugins`) are all directories prefixed with '_' for now, so as not to conflict with their nonprefixed counterparts.

+This setup is temporary.
+We intend to unify the locations of various directories with those used by existing CLI installations once the new CLI releases can serve as drop-in replacements for the existing ones.

 ## Source Code Structure